Matgend/Phylo_Imputation/README.md

 The inputs to provide to simulate data are the following:

-* a CSV file providing all the information for the simulation of the data.
+* A CSV file providing all the information for the simulation of the data.
 The CSV file must contain 10 columns:
   * nbr_traits: number of traits
   * class: non_eq_nominal (nominal), interval, ordinal or continuous
   * model: model of evolution: for the MK model, you have to provide the type of rate matrices (ER, SYM or ARD), for continuous the model is BM1 or OU1 and "Manual" is a way to generate trait that are correlated to a specific trait being not simulated according an evolutionary model.